-- Masking and social distancing are not required in our classroom at the start of the semester.
-I reserve the right to change this at my discretion if I believe the situation warrants.
-In any case, be respectful of the personal space of others - If you are ill or have any symptoms of any illness (not limited to Covid), do not come to school. - Arrive in the classroom on time; be as unobtrusive as possible if tardy. - Silence or turn off cell phones and other communication devices during all regular class periods.
+- Be respectful of the personal space of others - If you are ill or have any symptoms of any illness (not limited to Covid), do not come to school. - Arrive in the classroom on time; be as unobtrusive as possible if tardy. - Silence or turn off cell phones and other communication devices during all regular class periods.
 (During tests, these devices should not be present at all.
 If you access your phone during a test, you are automatically finished with your test and must turn it in immediately.) - Save private conversations with other students for before/after class lectures. - Do not bring children to class nor leave them unattended on campus.
-To do so is contrary to school policy. - Do not use excessive amounts of fragrance.
+To do so is contrary to school policy.

+- Do not use excessive amounts of fragrance.
 Doing so is grounds for being required to leave. - You may not share calculators on a test.